syncfusion-content/xamarin-docs/Xamarin/SfSchedule/monthview.md

 ![](monthview_images/selectiontextcolor.png)

 ### Selection indicator color customization
 Month cell selection indicator color can be customized using [SelectionIndicatorColor](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.MonthViewSettings~SelectionIndicatorColor.html) property of `MonthViewSettings` in Xamarin.iOS (Native).
-You can achieve the same in Forms as well by setting the required color to `SelectionIndicatorColor` property of the Xamarin.Forms (iOS) project using reflection.
+You can achieve the same in Xamarin.Forms by setting the required color to `SelectionIndicatorColor` property of the Xamarin.Forms (iOS) project using reflection.

 {% tabs %}
 {% highlight c# %}